Why Didn’t You Sell the News of Ethereum’s Shanghai Upgrade?

 What’s most interesting for many is not how ETH tokens trade, but their synthetic counterparts known as “liquid staking derivatives.”
 These LSDs, as they’re often called (not to be confused with the entheogen) are essentially bearer instruments for staked ETH that allow users to trade an ETH proxy while still earning staking rewards.
 The biggest offerings from Lido, Rocket Pool, Frax and Stakewise all hit the market relatively recently.
 The question post-Shanghai is what role these assets will play.

 LSDs still have tremendous value by allowing users to essentially double their holdings, for a fee.
-Put up ETH in a non-custodial platform and it’s still yours, along with a shiny new stETH or rETH or Coinbase’s cbETH.
+Put up ETH in a noncustodial platform and it’s still yours, along with a shiny new stETH or rETH or Coinbase’s cbETH.
 This makes these assets critical for creating and maintaining ETH liquidity (as well as part of the validation process).
 However, actual ETH has generally traded above the price of particular LSDs, in a similar way that you often see price discrepancy between a managed investment trust and its underlying assets (due to increased risk and fees).

 The Shanghai update shows that Ethereum developers are continuing to successfully build out a network in real-time.
 Basic infrastructure is still being built on the main network, leaving opportunities for free-market alternatives to spring up in the wake.
 Initially allowing ETH stakers to participate in decentralized finance (DeFi), the total value locked in LSDs actually surpassed decentralized lending last month.
 The whole pie seems to be growing, which is good news.